Fish

 One popular filtration option for betta fish are undergravel filters.
 As the name suggests, these filters draw water down through the gravel, where any particulate matter floating in the water then becomes trapped.

-See also Best Betta Fish Tank Mates: What Companions are Compatible?
+See also Best Betta Fish Tanks for Any Budget

 This filtration helps to keep the aquarium water looking clean.
 Furthermore, beneficial bacteria are allowed to build up in the gravel, where they are constantly being “fed” with the fish tank waste.